Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: Discussion

 The quartic nonlinearity can be of various diffierent classes depending on behaviour of its four roots: when the asymptotic equilibria are two inner roots, two outer roots out of four, two outer roots out of three, the only two simple roots (with the other two being complex) and two double roots.

 We have made simulations of selected examples of the proposed model belonging to different algebraic classes, and in all of these examples it happened that the analytical solutions are dynamically unstable, with some of the instabilities distinct from those related to the unstable pre-front equilibrium.
-Since the conclusion about instability of the solutions is based only on direct numerical simulations of arbitrarily selected examples, it requires further investigation, perhaps both theoretically and numerically, and wider parametric searches.
+Since the conclusion about instability of the solutions is based only on direct numerical simulations of arbitrarily selected examples, it requires further investigation, both theoretically and numerically, perhaps including continuation of propagating wave solutions rather than just direct numerical simulations, and wider parametric searches.
 A good survey of the relevant theory can be found in~\cite{Sandstede-2002}, and examples of numerical tools suitable for this task are AUTO~\cite{Doedel-etal-2007} and WAVETRAIN \cite{Sherratt-2012}.

 Returning to feasibility of proposed PDE system as a model of real processes, we recall that KPP-Fisher is a viable model despite the unstable pre-front state.
 As it is well known, there are two inter-related reasons for that.
 One reason is the positivity of the equation: non-negative initial conditions guarantee that the solution will remain non-negative at all times.
 Since the linearly unstable pre-front state is $0$, i.e. at the border of the domain invariant under the system, this motivates restriction on the class of perturbations considered to those that would respect the positivity.
 The other reason is also related to the fact that the pre-front state is $0$, but is of physical rather than mathematical nature: it motivates applications in which the dynamic field represent an essentially non-negative quantity with the meaning of a concentration of some kind; specifically, in the seminal papers~\cite{Fisher-1937,Kolmogorov-etal-1937} it was population density.
 With that physical sense of the dynamic field, the magnitude of physically feasible perturbations related to fluctuations must decay as the system gets closer to the pre-front state, and exactly vanish at that state.
 This motivates consideration of solutions in specially constructed functional spaces that take this issue into account, in which the solution may be stable --- despite the formal instability of the pre-front state in the sense of generic dynamical systems theory.
 In this context, the possibility of, and, as numerics show, preference for, the non-monotonic fronts is only possible because the class of model we consider does not possess the positivity property.
 Here we note that the models with linear cross-diffusion cannot have that property in principle, see e.g.~\cite{Gorban-etal-2011}.